Alfresco/docs-alfresco/content-services/latest/using/share/content/rules.md

 Important notes on the usage of the Start Process action:

-* To create a rule using the Start Process action in Alfresco Content Services you must also be a user in Process Services.
+* To create a rule using the Start Process action in Content Services you must also be a user in Process Services.
 * To perform content actions in a folder that has a Process Services action rule defined, a user must be a Content Services and Process Services user.
 * The Start Process action is designed to work with "Create" events only.
 It cannot be used for "Update" events.
 * When creating a rule for Start Process action, the criteria for “Content of type or sub-type” must be set to “Content”.